T3gu1a/D-algebraic-functions/README.md

 ## Examples

-Some examples are presented in _NLDE-examples.ipynb_.
+Some examples are presented in Jypyter notebook file _NLDE-examples.ipynb_.

 ## References